Radio Shack PC-2

 Even though there isn’t really a purpose or use for one of these computers today, having one fully working and seeing how they worked is a reminder of how far things have come in terms of technology.

-It’s also a great platform to learn microprocessors and design of software, ROM, RAM, and external bus interfaces.
+The PC-2 is also a great platform to learn microprocessors and design of software, ROM, RAM, and external bus interfaces.

 Even though the cassette interface can be used to load and save programs to cassette tapes, it’s easier to use a PC and utilities that convert ASCII files to and from WAV files for the PC-2 / PC-1500.